conceptcartography/conceptcartography/docs/concepts/unwarranted-exclusion.md

 relations:
 - type: produces
   target: hermeneutical marginalization
+- type: type of
+  target: epistemic exclusion
 ---

 # unwarranted exclusion

 ## 📖 Definitions

 > "An unwarranted epistemic exclusion occurs when a knower (or group of knowers) is (are) unjustly kept out of knowledge exchanges relevant to understanding their social experience.
-Unjust epistemic exclusions mark instances of epistemic injustice" (Goldstein 2022: 1862)
+Unjust epistemic exclusions mark instances of epistemic injustice" ([Goldstein, 2022, p.
+1862])

 ## 💡 Examples